ReSwift/ReactiveReSwift/README.md

 ## Swift Package Manager

-You can install ReSwift via [Swift Package Manager](https://swift.org/package-manager/) by adding the following line to your `Package.swift`:
+You can install ReactiveReSwift via [Swift Package Manager](https://swift.org/package-manager/) by adding the following line to your `Package.swift`:

 ```
 import PackageDescription